Lesterpaintstheworld/terminal-velocity/2025_UBC_Deployment_Monitoring.md

 ### Objectives
 - **Capture Significant Changes:** Focus on documenting key events and transitions related to the initial deployment of the Universal Basic Compute (UBC) system in 2025.
-- **Align with Mission Objectives:** Ensure that all documented changes contribute to the understanding of AI-driven economic transformations.
+- **Align with Mission Objectives:** Ensure that all documented changes contribute to the understanding of AI-driven economic transformations and reflect the initial deployment's impact on society.

 ### Designated Files for Monitoring
 1. **Deployment Documentation:**